PhungDucTrong99/Project5/README.md

 - PIXABAY_KEY=your Pixabay API key

 To get started developing right away:
+- Installation Guide Download the app zip file Unzip it from the desktop
 - Install all project dependencies with `npm install`
 - Install jest project dependencies with `npm jest`
 - Update new code of project dependencies with `npm run build`